Redesigning a trade operations platform to surface exceptions before they become SLA breaches.

 The business impact

 Without a way to see the trade book as a whole, operations teams were spending their time navigating the system rather than managing the exceptions the system existed to flag.
 As trade volumes grew, so did the risk of missed SLAs: more trades meant more rows to check, more stages to visit, more chances for something urgent to go unnoticed.
-Meanwhile, the platform's own Service Level Aware architecture was generating exactly the data needed to prevent this - it just had no way to surface it.
-The result was a product that looked dated, felt cumbersome, and wasn't delivering on its own capabilities.

 • Operations teams spending time navigating rather than managing exceptions